 My Observations

-This coffee grinder is similar to its bigger sibling the Hario Skerton, however a little smaller and lighter.
+This grinder is similar to its bigger sibling the Hario Skerton, but a little smaller and lighter.

-It does appear to have one main advantage over the Skerton, even though, as well as portability, which is the ease of adjusting grind size, and the ease of getting back to a particular grind.
-So if you’re wanting to brew for various brew methods, this might be a good preference for you.
+It does appear to have one main advantage over the Skerton, although, as well as portability, which is the ease of adjusting grind size, and the ease of getting back to a particular grind.
+So if you’re wanting to brew for various brew methods, this might be a good option for you.

-The mini coffee mill has spring loaded burrs, which gives it a slight edge over the Skerton, especially at more coarse grind settings.
-The Hario Skerton Pro has spring loaded burrs too and looks cool, however it’s a few quid more.
+The mini grinding machine has spring loaded burrs, which offers it a slight edge over the Skerton, particularly at more coarse grind settings.
+The Hario Skerton Pro has spring loaded burrs too and looks cool, nevertheless it’s a few quid more.

-Remember, even though, no grinder will troubleshoot the error of using poor quality coffee beans – and now here’s another entirely shameless plug for my own coffee :-).
+Remember, though, no mill will troubleshoot the error of using poor quality coffee beans – and now here’s another totally shameless plug for my own coffee :-).

 Utilize discount code CBNC25 for 25% off your first order at Coffeeworks